Your cookie preferences

 How much energy do I use?
 Understanding energy consumption

-Knowing how much energy you use can come in handy whether you’re switching energy or you just want to know whether you’re paying a fair price for your gas and electricity.
+Knowing how much energy you use is helpful to know, whether you’re switching energy or you just want to know whether you’re paying a fair price for your gas and electricity.

 Energy meter

-How to find your energy consumption using your energy bill
+How to find your energy usage on your bill

 If you’re on a dual fuel tariff you may get one bill for all your energy, while others will get two bills, one for the cost of gas and one showing the cost of electricity.